 There are so many questions racing through the mind of most first-time business owners.
 Our suggestion, after reading this, is to speak to a business lawyer and an accountant in your area.
 They can help guide you based on the specifics of your individual business situation and potential outcomes.

 An LLC is a limited liability company, but what does that mean?
 It's a way for small business owners to protect their personal assets while also investing in their company's future.
 For instance, Tod owns a small restaurant.
-He has created an LLC to protect his personhood from lawsuits, potential losses, and bankruptcy.
+He has created an LLC to protect himself from lawsuits, potential losses, and bankruptcy.
 While an assets owned by the LLC will be up for grabs, Tod's home, car, and bank account will not be.
-As an added bonus, Tod will also appears to be a stronger professional from registering this LLC.
+As an added bonus, Tod will also appears to be a stronger professional if he operates his business as an LLC.

 An LLC will show the world he is personally and financially invested in his company's outcomes and growth.
-This helps him to attract business partners and investors to continue to grow his brand and his restaurant chain.
+This may help him attract business partners, investors, and employees to continue to grow his brand and business.
 Fantastic.
 The LLC will protect Tod, his family, and his business for years to come.

 Or perhaps Tod has a bigger mindset.
 He sees a need for a large produce company in his area.
-He can import fruit from growers in the area, sell it at a marketable increase, and continue to grow from there.
+He can import fruit from growers in the area, sell it at a tidy profit, and continue to grow from there.
 He incorporates because this business will have a great deal of sales, which will require a great deal of equipment like trucks, warehouses, and many employees as well.
 A corporation may make it easier to attract investors because it will allow him to sell shares of his company without giving those investors a say in how the company is run or having to file complicated tax returns.

-This is a corporation and is the single hallmark difference, on the surface, between LLC and corporations.
+This is a corporation's single greatest difference from an LLC.
 LLCs have members, part of the team, who own a certain percentage of the company.
-Corporations have stocks which, while they entitle an employee to a percentage of the company's profits, can be traded and sold for monetary gain.
+Corporations have stocks which, while they entitle a shareholder to a percentage of the company's profits, can be traded and sold for monetary gain.
 LLCs don't have that option available.

-While corporations have been around forever, LLCs are still the new kid on the block.
-This doesn't mean you'll appear outdated by being a corporation, just that your business will have a weightier bearing to it.
+While corporations have been around for a very long time, LLCs are still the new kid on the block.
+This doesn't mean you'll appear outdated by forming your business as a corporation, just that your business may be taken more seriously and positioned to grow.

-Corporations are also, almost always, required to have yearly stock meetings.
-If your business is managed by remote work or it is simply not productive to do this with your stakeholders?
-It may not yet be time to become a corporation.
-An LLC may be a better bet for you and your associates for right now.
+Corporations are also, almost always, required to have yearly shareholder meetings.
+If your business is small, does not have outside investors, or does not need more complex taxation, it may not yet be time to become a corporation.
+An LLC may be a better choice for you and your company for right now.